Guides

 Authentication for Direct Provider Call with Telemetry

-When using the Direct Provider Call with Telemetry approach, you authenticate with Pay-i by initializing the SDK with your API key:
+When using the Direct Provider Call with Telemetry approach, you authenticate with Pay-i by initializing the SDK with your API key.
+The recommended approach is to use environment variables:

 from payi import Payi